petrelharp/pyslim/docs/tutorial.md

 to a comma-separated string of SLiM mutation IDs
 (or the empty string, to denote "no mutations"), and the `"derived_states"` entry of the tskit mutation's metadata to this same list.
-(This is redundant, but there are good reasons for it.)
 So, each SLiM mutation can appear in more than one tskit mutation, and the [metadata](sec_metadata) about these SLiM mutations is stored in top-level metadata, rather than along with the tskit mutations.